 GOLDEN RULES OF GEARBOX REBUILDING

 - Always replace any circlips with new ones when rebuilding the gearbox.
-These are availble from your local dealerships for your relevant make of bike.
-Paying as little at £8 for 6 criclips can save you a bill for a whole gearbox!!
+These are available from your local dealerships for your relevant make of bike.
+Paying as little at £8 for 6 circlips can save you a bill for a whole gearbox!!

 - Always check all gear dogs and teeth at every re-build.
 If something looks worn, chipped, dented, cracked, or heavily discoloured replace it!!
 If unsure seek an experts opinion.
 See section below for further details.

 - Always, if possible, check the gearbox shifts cleanly up and down the box before sealing up the engine cases!!
 If this is not possible at least check with the cases dummy built together, before the engine goes back into the frame!

 - Always check for excessive wear on selector forks and selector drums, also check selector fork pins.